Updated: 14 Jan 2021 at 15:30

 If you get contractual sick pay (a rate agreed by your employer), it’s good practice to ensure that such absence is not counted towards any sickness absence policy triggers points.

-You can find guidance on coronavirus testing, including who is eligible for a test and how to get tested here.
+Find guidance on coronavirus testing, including who is eligible for a test and how to get tested here.

 Testing is voluntary and your employer should not insist you request a test.